Dad’s Retirement Trip: To Texas And Beyond

-I have mixed emotions with this new independence, I taught them well, and that proves I know what I am talking about and teaching capabilities.
+I have mixed emotions with this new independence; I taught them well, proving I know what I am talking about and teaching capabilities.
 But on the other hand, it does cuts down some of my travelings.

 We Have Traveled Together

 Over the years, Dad and I took several trips together by rail.
-But, our long-distance Amtrak trips were to visit my sister and family in Charleston, SC, who since moved to Papillion, NE.
+Our long-distance Amtrak trips were to visit my sister and family in Charleston, SC, who moved to Papillion, NE.
 So, we never took any long trips for the sake of traveling.

 My Dad is more adventurous than my mom.
 He is open to new routes to visit family, providing they are not too inconvenient, cut down on layovers, or making travel more enjoyable.
 That said, my mother is growing as a traveler, and she is more open to new things than ever before.

 I enjoyed traveling to Charleston, SC, because of how long it took.
 Two nights and each night is on a different train.
 Plus, there were a few routes to choose from for that adventure.
-Since my sister and family moved, things have changed, between Chicago and Omaha, there is only one option with no overnights.
+Since my sister and family moved, things have changed; there is only one option with no overnights between Chicago and Omaha.